pikooli/ft_transandance2/README.md

 It have to have :

-    - A login interface, the login have to be with the 42 api (so only 42 account can register).
+    - A login interface, the login have to be with the 42 api (so only 42 account can log in).
     - Posibility to do 2 factor authentification (with help of google , facebook or other authentification)
     - Possibility to chat between users with room, private room or by direct message in real time.
     - Implementation of notifications if a player send you a messages or a game proposition.